hypersoph/ngrx-course/notes-ngrx-data.md

 courses.resolver.ts

-We inject the `coursesService` and use its `getAll()` method. ngrx data will automatically generate a get request to your backend using common conventions which we will be customizing to suit our application.
+We inject the `coursesService` and use its `getAll()` method. ngrx data will automatically generate a get request to your backend using common conventions.
+We will be customizing this method to suit our application.

 Note that observable returned is for a list of courses so we have to use the pipe operator and map it to a boolean.